Palace of Charles of Lorraine: Contemporary (1960s–present)

 With the construction of the Mont des Arts/Kunstberg complex in the 1960s, it was decided to demolish more than three quarters of the palace.
 Since then, once through the gate, the visitor discovers a space amputated in its original momentum, despite its fine quality.
 If some admirable salons have been preserved behind the façades, it is however possible to associate the heavy interventions of the 1960s with a façade operation.
 These demolitions removed all traces of the old Palace of Nassau from which the new wing was born, so that today only the uprooted extension remains.

-Since 22 November 2001, the palace has been listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
+On 22 November 2001, the palace was listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
 It closed in 2017 for renovations, and reopened in 2019.
 Today, it serves as a museum for 18th-century items.
 The exhibits originate from the collections of the Royal Museum of Art and History (RMAH) and the Royal Library of Belgium (KBR).
 The palace also hosts the Royal Library's temporary exhibitions.